4 Cygni Nebula:

 4. Existing Online Confirmations of My Public Discussions of 4 Cygni nebula, 7/20, 28/07

 In a discussion thread on the ASTRONOMY magazine online forum about using various types of nebula filters, I posted some suggestions to answer questions from another contributor, on 20 July 2007; and in the post I talked about numerous well known objects (and how their visibility was enhanced by filters): plus the way I had used the Orion SkyGlow LPR reduction filter to see the nebulosity around 4 Cygni.
 This post still exists on the Astronomy forum: you may read it here.
+[Note: as of 2014, ASTRONOMY magazine has removed all of its forums from the web, so the link is now inoperative.]
 It is a rather long post so I will quote only parts relevant to the 4 Cygni issue below.
 I used the onscreen moniker "EightHHaggis" which was a nickname I had adopted years before for posts to the classical record collectors' newsgroup.
 (This an obscure reference to Studio 8H of NBC, where the famous conductor Toscanini gave his radio concerts; now Studio 8H is where "Saturday Night Live" is broadcast.
 A noted critic who had written a book about Toscanini was named B. H. Haggin.
 I too had been almost a fanatical enthusiast for Toscanini; ergo, my little joke: 8H Haggis.):

 07-20-2007 06:00 PM

 I had completely forgotten about this post, which I recovered by means of a Google search on 30 August 2010, during the process of editing the present article.
 This establishes for certain that I had been trying to inform the amateur community about my discovery of the nebulosity, immediately after I first spotted it.
 My complete posts to the Astronomy forum are listed here.
+[Note: as of 2014, ASTRONOMY magazine has removed all of its forums from the web, so the link is now inoperative.]
 And, to confirm who "EightHHaggis" really is, see this post I made on 16 June 2008, in which I engaged in a discussion with Dave Mitsky, Jaakko Saloranta, and other participants, about alleged claims of naked eye sightings of galaxies M-51 and M-101 (I was a definite skeptic, but interested.)
 I signed this post:

 (with the old URL of my former website.)
 And, in numerous other posts I also used my real name and cited my web pages.
 This certainly establishes both who I was, and when -- for the very first time, even earlier than my blog entry! -- I mentioned seeing the 4 Cygni nebulosity.
 This can now be dated to 20 July 2007.